treasure-data/treasure-boxes/machine-learning/ctr-prediction/docs/more.md

 ## What the workflow did

-We prepared two workflows, `predict_logress.dig` and `predict_fm.dig`.
-In order to predict CTRs from a set of features, the former uses a well-known machine learning algorithm called **Logistic Regression**.
-An algorithm used in the latter workflow, namely **Factorization Machines**, is much more complex.
+We prepared three workflows, `predict_logress.dig`, `predict_fm.dig` and `predict_rf.dif`.
+In order to predict CTRs from a set of features, these workflows employ machine learning algorithm **Logistic Regression**, **Factorization Machines** and **Random Forest**, respectively.

-We recommend you to first try `predict_logress.dig` because the number of parameters we need to configure is smaller than `predict_fm.dig`, and exporting the models to external databases such as MySQL should be easy for further integration of learnt models and production ad servers.
+We recommend you to first try `predict_logress.dig` because the number of parameters we need to configure is smaller than `predict_fm.dig`, and exporting Logistic Regression model to external databases such as MySQL is easy for further integration of learnt models and production ad servers.

+**Caution:** Currently, Logistic Regression is much more stable and accurate compared to Random Forest in our platform due to an implementation-related issue of underlying OSS library, [Hivemall](https://github.com/apache/incubator-hivemall).

 ### Data format